Anti-Valentines Day ideas for singles

-Hopefully you'll get to see some happy couples ridiculed in the process – it's all part of the fun!
+And, hopefully, you'll get to see some happy couples ridiculed in the process – it's all part of the fun.

 Do some exercise

-Normally ranked top for the feel-good factor, why not spend some time boosting your happy hormones by partaking in a work out?
+Often ranked top for the feel-good factor, why not spend some time boosting your happy hormones by taking part in a workout?

-One of the best things about being single is that you don't have to answer to anyone!
+One of the best things about being single is that you don't have to answer to anyone but yourself.

-Celebrate by doing exactly what you feel like doing and relishing in the fact that there's no compromising involved whatsoever.
-Woohoo!
+Celebrate by doing exactly what you feel like doing and enjoy the fact that there's no compromising required, whatsoever.

 Just make sure you don't end up splashing the cash too much, as you might find yourself falling into the trap of Valentine's Day's commercialism, anyway.
 And none of us wants that.